WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_5.md

 He shall bring to the priest a ram without blemish out of the flock, or its equivalent, for a guilt offering, and the priest shall make atonement for him for the mistake that he made unintentionally, and he shall be forgiven.

 ###### 19
-It is a guilt offering; he has indeed incurred guilt before the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+It is a guilt offering; he has indeed incurred guilt before the LORD."

 ***